Canadian Art Club: Influences

-The members of the Club who exhibited their work were highly influenced by the Hague school, Barbizon school and British plein-air painting, by Whistler and the Impressionists.
-Works by the members were well received by critics, and the Club's activists played the roles of important catalysts for both artistic and institutional change.
-A. Y. Jackson often acknowledged his debt to Maurice Cullen in such statements as "to us he was a hero"..
+The members of the Club who exhibited their work were highly influenced by the Hague school, Barbizon school and British plein-air painting, by James McNeill Whistler and the Impressionists.
+Works by the members were well received by critics, and the club's activists played the roles of important catalysts for both artistic and institutional change.
+A. Y. Jackson often acknowledged his debt to Maurice Cullen in such statements as "to us he was a hero".